 - The director of doctoral studies makes sure that it is correctly completed and thorough.

 - The ISP seminar (see below).

-- The director of doctoral studies approves the ISP (provided that the head of department has delegated the right of decision).
+- The director of doctoral studies approves the ISP.
 All doctoral students are to have their ISP approved and adopted within three months of the commencement of studies.

 - To serve as an introductory seminar and to welcome the new student.